 We urge candidates to read carefully the materials from all programs they apply to, especially information about the research interests of the faculty.
 In addition to materials from the programs, one may find good information about a variety of doctoral programs in the American Psychological Association's (APA) publication Graduate Study in Psychology and Associated Fields.
 This book is available in libraries or may be purchased from the APA publications office (800-374-2721).
 We also encourage applicants to read recent articles in the scientific literature by faculty whose work is of interest.

 In applying, please take special care with the Statement of Purpose.
 Divide your reply into three parts: (1) Describe reasonably fully any research experience you have had, including assisting in a laboratory or other scientific facility, dissertation research, or individual work.
 Please include reprints of published work, if any, but do not send unpublished materials such as term papers or other manuscripts; (2) Describe the nature of your interests in graduate education, answering the following questions: Why continue on with your education?
 Why do you need to learn more?
 What skills, theories, and knowledge do you lack?
 What are the kinds of discoveries and theories that sparked your interest in the chosen discipline?
 In graduate school, what kinds of questions do you hope to address?
 Why do you think that these questions are important?
 Given the set of questions that you will focus on, what kinds of methods do you hope to apply?
 What skills do you bring forward as you enter graduate school and which skills do you hope to acquire?
 What holes do you see in the current discipline [big picture stuff]?
 In what ways do you think that they can be addressed during your graduate career?
 What kind of graduate environment are you looking for?
 Who are you hoping to work with, and why?
 (3) Briefly outline the type of career you envision.
-Please be as concise as is compatible with a clear response on each point; no more than two-three pages are expected.
+Please be as concise as is compatible with a clear response on each point; please limit yourself to 1,000 words.

 Admission to the Harvard doctoral program is competitive.
-The department typically reviews many applications and has an entering class of 12-16 people.
+The department typically reviews many applications and has an entering class of 12–16 people.
 Our ability to admit applicants is constrained by the amount of financial aid funds we have available, since typically the number of qualified applicants greatly exceeds the number of students we can support.
-Therefore, applicants are advised to apply for external funding.

 It is our expectation that most graduates of our program will go on to have academic careers.
 Hence, experience in teaching is an integral part of the graduate training program.
 This teaching is expected of all students regardless of their source of funding.